yoe/SReview/docs/production.md

 * FOSDEM: 2017 and 2018 edition.
 * DebConf: 2017 and 2018 edition.

+What follows below is a short description of how SReview was installed and configured for each of those conferences.
+Note, however, that it is possible to run all components of SReview on a single host; for small conferences, doing so is recommended.

+## FOSDEM

+### 2017

 At FOSDEM 2017, SReview was installed on the following machines:

 - review.video.fosdem.org: web interface, postgresql, gridengine master,